GenesisFR/DS1TroubleshootingGuide/README.md

 4. Select "DS & LOA" under Format.
 5. Click on Create.

 You should now be able to load your save in LOA.
+The inventory of your mules may become glitched though (see [Packmule inventory is inaccessible](#packmule-inventory-is-inaccessible)).

 Source: https://discordapp.com/channels/373223103985090581/400744824593973248/587998587112259584